What is multiyear approval for student loans?

 Having all your loans under the same umbrella comes with some perks, including:

 - Faster approval.
-Your lender will already have all of your information on file, and each application will be prefilled for you.
+Your lender will already have your information on file, and each application will be prefilled.
 You just need to verify that the information is still accurate, sign the papers and you’re done.

 - Less impact on your credit.
 Hard credit inquiries can make your credit score drop by as much as 10 points and can stay on your report for up to two years.
 David Green, CEO of Earnest, says that by selecting the multiyear approval, you avoid further dents in your credit score, as the lender will only do a soft credit check for all future loans.